Do you ever see pink on your toothbrush or in the sink after you spit?

 The best way to prevent bleeding gums is to practice good oral hygiene each and every day, and brushing is not enough.

-For the best of brushing and flossing in one product, the Waterpik® Complete Care features both the Waterpik® Water Flosser and an electric toothbrush.
+For the best of brushing and flossing in one product, the Waterpik® Complete Care features both the Waterpik® Water Flosser and a separate electric toothbrush.

 Healthy gums don't bleed.
 If you see pink when you brush your teeth, it's time to improve your oral health with better flossing and brushing.
 A few simple changes in your routine and the right tools can make all the difference!